DevExpress-Examples/asp-net-mvc-spreadsheet-send-ajax-requests-to-server-to-get-cell-values/Readme.md

 <!-- default badges end -->
 # Spreadsheet for ASP.NET MVC - How to send an AJAX request to the server to obtain cell values

-This example demonstrates how to use AJAX methods to send a request to the server and obtain cell values
+This example demonstrates how to use AJAX methods to send a request to the server and obtain cell values.

 ![Send AJAX Requests](result.png)